boostercloud/booster/docs/README.md

 ##### Validating data

-Booster uses the typed nature of GraphQL to make sure that types are correct before reaching the handler, so you don't have to validate types.
+Booster uses the typed nature of GraphQL to ensure that types are correct before reaching the handler, so you don't have to validate types.

 ###### Throw an error